Athanasius Schneider: Credo

 In 2023, Schneider published Credo: Compendium of the Catholic Faith with Sophia Institute Press, a catechism written from a traditionalist perspective.
 It received an imprimatur by Bishop Peter Anthony Libasci of Manchester.
-The catechism was endorsed by bishops Robert Sarah, Elias Nassar and Joseph Strickland, as well as theologian Scott Hahn, who praised it as clear and thorough.
+The catechism was endorsed by Cardinal Robert Sarah and bishops Elias Nassar and Strickland, as well as theologian Scott Hahn, who praised it as clear and thorough.
 Credo has received attention for its focus on issues particular to traditionalist Catholicism, especially its intended "clarification" of allegedly ambiguous statements in the documents of the Second Vatican Council and the Catechism of the Catholic Church, for which it has been both praised and criticized.

+Society of Saint Pius X

+Schneider has been largely supportive of the Society of Saint Pius X, a traditionalist priestly society founded in the immediate aftermath of the Second Vatican Council that rejects many of the Council's reforms and operates independently of Vatican authorities.
+Under Pope Francis, Schneider was an official visitor to the Society.
+In 2026, after the Society announced its intention to consecrate new bishops without papal authorization, Schneider encouraged Pope Leo XIV to approve the consecrations.
+The Society carried out the consecration of four new bishops on July 1, 2026, against express papal prohibition, resulting in the Vatican declaring the entire Society and its lay following excommunicated.
+In August, Schneider issued a public statement implying support for the Society's actions, framing its position as a choice between obeying the Pope and preserving the authentic Catholic Faith.
+He endorsed the Society's doctrinal positions and critiques of statements from the Holy See.